 It is similar to when you choose a new car, you have to define whether it is a city car or a 4×4 monster road vehicle.
 The same go to grills – it is important to set a few answer yourself the following questions:

-Ten Commandments to the buyer: how to buy a gas grill smarter?
+10 Rules to the BBQ buyer: how to buy a gas grill smarter?

 Gas Grill is for experts and buying a gas grill is for professionals